ManishJu/Lab3-Graphics/README.md

-# Graphics demo
+# OpenGL-Project
-A repository showcasing various OpenGL graphics techniques including shaders.
+This is a OpenGL game project showcasing various features of OpenGL